-All data found within Enslaved: Peoples of the Historical Slave Trade will be published in the Journal of Slavery and Data Preservation.
+All data found within Enslaved: Peoples of the Historical Slave Trade is published in the Journal of Slavery and Data Preservation.

 The Journal of Slavery and Data Preservation is designed to showcase datasets of historical significance and scholarly rigor.
-Projects within the journal have been peer-reviewed, found to be historically significant, and are excellent examples of scholarly methods within the field of digital humanities.
+Peer-reviewed rojects within the journal have been found to be historically significant and are excellent examples of scholarly methods within the field of digital humanities.
 In the aggregate, the published datasets are wide-ranging in their temporal and geographical scope.
 Some publications, however, may be narrow in focus.
-Whatever the scope, all datasets published shall be scholarly in nature and include, at a minimum, 10 fields (that describe a person and an event described in a document), metadata, licensing and copyright information, as well as a textual description intended for multiple audiences.
+Whatever the scope, all datasets published shall extracted data from historical sources, metadata, licensing and copyright information, as well as a textual description intended for multiple audiences.

 To find out more about contributing to the Journal of Slavery and Data Preservation visit https://jsdp.enslaved.org/contribute.

-The following projects have linked data that is currently available within Enslaved.org:
+Among the projects that have linked data currently available within Enslaved.org are:

 JSON and RDF files of the linked open data found on this site are available at docs.enslaved.org/lod